NorthernChicken/MineInstall-win/README.md

 # Uninstall
 Navigate to your server directory: ```cd C:\Users\<YOUR USERNAME>\server``` Run the uninstall script: ```.\uninstall.ps1``` WARNING: THIS WILL DELETE YOUR SERVER, ITS WORLD, AND ALL PLAYER DATA.
 RUN AT YOUR OWN RISK.

+# Troubleshooting
+If you ever get an error related to "execution policy," you may need to change this setting:
+1. Open PowerShell (start menu -> search "PowerShell" and run as administrator)
+2. Run: ```Set-ExecutionPolicy Unrestricted -Scope CurrentUser``` *Note that this will allow for the execution of any script on your computer.
+If you want to turn this off later, run: ```Set-ExecutionPolicy Restricted -Scope CurrentUser```.